Smile-Formations/React/chapters/2-basics/06-state-and-events.md

 ### Goal

-We want our articles to be selectable:
+We want our tracks to be selectable:

 1. Add a `selected` state inside the `JukeBox` component using the `useState` hook.
 2. Add a `isSelected` `HTML` class in the rendering of the `JukeBox` component.